AstralProtocol/docs/docs/api/getting-started.md

 Now that you've made your first requests to the Astral API, check out these resources to learn more:

 - [API Reference](./api-reference.md) - Complete reference for all API endpoints
-- [Spatial Queries](./spatial-queries.md) - Guide to geographic filtering capabilities
+- [Data Model](./data-model.md) - Information about the data model and structure
 - [Authentication](./authentication.md) - Information about authentication (coming soon)
 - [SDK Documentation](./sdk-documentation.md) - Client SDKs for various languages (coming soon)